Mhycka1/Mhycka1.github.io/index.md

 Naturally, because we are doing an ANOVA test with multiple groups and rejected the null hypothesis, it begs the question: which groups significantly differ from one another?

+Since we rejected the null hypothesis and have more than two groups, we do a post hoc analysis to see whcih groups differ from each other

 ```python
 # Because we rejected the null hypothesis and we are dealing with more than two groups, let's do a post hoc test analysis